-Frances Goldin has worked in publishing for over six decades, and founded the Frances Goldin Literary Agency in 1977.
+Frances Goldin worked in publishing for over six decades, and founded the Frances Goldin Literary Agency in 1977.
 Reflecting her radical politics, the Agency has long concentrated on serious, controversial, progressive non-fiction and literary fiction that addresses issues of social justice and the impact of culture and politics on human relationships.

-Sam Stoloff, Vice President and Principal
+Sam Stoloff, President and Senior Agent

 Sam Stoloff joined the Agency in 1997, after completing an MFA in poetry and a doctoral dissertation in American cultural history, both at Cornell University.
 He is interested in books that advance the public conversation on crucial issues and groundbreaking work of all kinds, including literary fiction, memoir, history, accessible sociology and philosophy, cultural studies, serious journalism on contemporary and international affairs, and narrative and topical nonfiction with a progressive orientation.
 Among his particular interests are literary graphic fiction and nonfiction, works on environmental sustainability, books on legal affairs and the justice system, works that dissect the right wing and American imperialism, the history of race in America, the history of science and technology, and books on food culture and history.
 His taste in fiction ranges from the psychologically realistic, to first-rate speculative literature.

-Matt McGowan, Senior Agent and Rights Director
+Matt McGowan, Vice President and Senior Agent

 Ria Julien, Agent and Counsel